Palaye Royale: 2011–2019: Name change and Boom Boom Room (Side A and B)

+2020–2023: The Bastards and Fever Dream

 The band embarked on a European tour in early 2020 to support their upcoming third album.
 A February date in Glasgow, Scotland was cancelled due to a disagreement with the venue, and another show in Birmingham, England was cancelled but replaced by a sold-out show in Wolverhampton.
 Just before a show in Prague, Czech Republic, the rest of the tour was canceled due to the COVID-19 pandemic.
 The band's third album, The Bastards, was released in May 2020 and included songwriting contributions from touring musicians Daniel Curcio and Andrew Martin.
 Curcio was fired from the band in June 2020 due to allegations of online misconduct.

 On July 5, 2021, the band announced the beginning of a new album era and the upcoming release of two new singles.
 On July 9 both singles, titled "No Love In LA" and "Punching Bag", were released on all platforms.
 On October 11, 2021, the band released a new single titled "Paranoid".
 The title of the album Fever Dream was officially announced on November 16 during an interview with Ted Stryker, followed by a post on the group's official Twitter account.
-On the 20 of May they released their song Broken, followed by the album's titular track Fever Dream on July 15.
+On the 20 of May they released the single "Broken", followed by the album's titular track "Fever Dream" on July 15.

 On August 3 they announced their 2023 Fever Dream European & UK tour, with special guests Yonaka.
+On June 23, 2023, they released the single "Debilitate" featuring Pussy Riot, which had previously been included as a bonus track from the Japanese edition of Fever Dream.
+On November 22, they released a cover of the Smashing Pumpkins's 1995 song "Bullet with Butterfly Wings" as a single, a part of the soundtrack for the science fiction film Divinity.

+2023–present: Sextape, Songs for Sadness and Death or Glory

+On December 1, 2023, the band released the single "Dead To Me" and announced that it would be a part of their EP Sextape, set for release on December 8.

+On January 12, 2024, Palaye Royale released the single "umakemenotwannadie", which was accompanied by the announcement it would be a part of the Songs For Sadness EP, released on January 19, 2024.

+On May 7, 2024, they released the single, "Just My Type", which was followed by "Wednesday Afternoon" on May 12.
+On June 5, they released the three track single "Dead To Me (Reimagined)", which featured the original "Dead to Me" song, along with an acoustic version and a reimagined version featuring Unlike Pluto and Joanna Jones.
+On June 26, they released the single "Showbiz", accompanied by the announcement that their fifth studio album Death or Glory would be released on August 30 of the same year.